ManoharKonala/BootCamp_2K24/README.md

 ## Projects
 ### Zomato Application
-This project is a simulation of the Zomato food delivery app.
+This project is a simulation of the Zomato food delivery app, which was originally developed as a group project with my teammates.
 It was built using Python, SQL, Tkinter, and Python-SQL connectivity.

-Key features include:
+**Key features**:
 - **User Authentication**: Login and registration system
 - **Profile Management**: View and edit user profiles
 - **Restaurant Listings**: Display and search for restaurants